Una Noche Clara / A Clear Night

 I kept returning to this balcony without meaning to.
 It became a quiet threshold in my days, a place suspended between inside and outside, between the life I carried with me and the landscape that asked nothing in return.

 In the mornings, I would step onto the cool tiles barefoot, still half inside sleep.
-The body would register the air, the light, the slow movement of the palms before my mind began its usual work of organising and anticipating.
+The body would register the air, the light, the slow movement of the palms before my mind began its usual work of organizing and anticipating.
 I came to value that order.
 Sensation first.
 Thought later.

 There was no spectacle here.
 Just rhythm.
 Wind moving through the trees.
 The horizon holding steady.
 Light arriving gradually across sand and railing.
 Nothing hurried me.
 Nothing required interpretation.
 I could stand at the edge of the day without performing readiness for it.